Mucus in Stool: Common Causes, Symptoms, and Diagnosis

 It presents itself with irritability, gassiness in the stomach, abdominal cramps, and mucus/blood in the stools.

-The study conducted by NIH published an article stating the characteristics of mucosal lesions caused by allergic colitis in infants with and without breastfeeding.
+The NIH study published an article stating the characteristics of mucosal lesions caused by allergic colitis in infants with and without breastfeeding.

 Cystic Fibrosis

-Cystic fibrosis is a disease in which the person produces a thick, greasy fluid called mucus, affecting the lungs and respiratory system of the body.
-It not only affects the respiratory system but a set of discomforting symptoms like diarrhea, fever, chills, and greasy, thick stool are also present.
+Cystic fibrosis is a disease in which the person produces a thick, greasy fluid called mucus, which affects the lungs and respiratory system.
+It also causes discomforting symptoms like diarrhea, fever, chills, and greasy, thick stool.
 Mucus in the stool is one of the most common indications of CF, along with cough and wheezing.
-You will notice persistent mucus in the stool and a foul unbearable smell when you pass the bowels.
+When you pass the bowels, you will notice persistent mucus in the stool and a foul, unbearable smell.

-There are some other causes, e.g., appendicitis and parasitic infections, that cause mucus in the stools, which can be an indication of a lot of health-related issues in the body.
+Some other causes, e.g., appendicitis and parasitic infections, cause mucus in the stools, which can indicate many health-related issues in the body.
 It’s always good to get a medical diagnosis if you notice any persistent changes in your poop.

-Mucus in the stool in small amounts sometimes is normal, but if you are noticing it persistently, It can be an indication of different diseases in your body, and crucial to get a medical consultation as well as a diagnosis.
+Small amounts of mucus in the stool are sometimes normal, but if you notice it persistently, it can indicate different diseases in your body, and it is crucial to get a medical consultation and diagnosis.

 Your healthcare provider will ask you to perform diagnostic tests as follows: